The pillar of ROM’s community programming

 The peer community health workers include community antiretroviral and tuberculosis treatment supporters (CATTS), teenage and adolescent supporters (TAS), mother-to-mother (M2M) supporters, and the most-at-risk populations peers.
 At ROM’s site in Kasaala, the Village Health teams (VHTs) and the expert clients conduct the community follow-ups.

-In 2015, the major socio-economic challenges identified were alcohol abuse, food insecurity, non-disclosure and domestic violence.
+The major socio-economic challenges identified are alcohol abuse, food insecurity, non-disclosure and domestic violence.
 The home visits have resulted in marked improvement to retention in care, adherence to medications, prevention of mother-to-child transmission, and TB treatment outcomes.